-The following are the three separate spreadsheets that compose the LMISD data (along with the information that each contains):
+The following are the two separate spreadsheets that compose the LMISD data (along with the information that each contains):

-- 1. ALL BLOCK GROUPS STATEWIDE data for every block group in the state - a. "geoname" identifies each block group by census tract and county - b. "countyname" identifies the county - c. "tract" identifies the census tract - d. "blkgrp" identifies the block group - e. "lowmod" number of LMI persons within the block group - f. "lowmoduniv" total number of persons within the block group - g. "lowmod pct" percentage of LMI persons in the block group - 2.
-LOCAL UNITS OF GOV (NON-ENT) data for every non-entitlement entity in the state - a. "group" identifies type of entity (COUNTIES, COUSUB/MCD, PLACES) - b. "geoname" identifies the entity - c. "place" provides a place's identifying census number, if applicable - d. "county" provides a county's identifying census number, if applicable - e. "cousub" provides a county subdivisions/CDP identifying census number, if applicable - f. "lowmod" number of LMI persons within the block group - g. "lowmoduniv" total number of persons within the block group - h. "lowmod_pct" percentage of LMI persons in the block group - 3.
-LOCAL UNITS OF GOV (ENT) data for every entitlement entity in the state - a. "cdbgname" identifies the entitlement entity - b. "county" provides a county's identifying census number, if applicable - c. "countyname" identifies the county in which the entity is located - d. "tract" identifies the census tract - e. "blkgrp" identifies the block group
+- 1. ALL BLOCK GROUPS STATEWIDE data for every block group in the state - a.
+"GEOID" identifies the concatenation of State, County, Tract, and Block Group FIPS codes - b. "geoname" identifies each block group by census tract and county - c.
+"Stusab" identifies the state abbreviation - d.
+"Countyname" identifies the county - e.
+"State" identifies Texas - f.
+"County" identifies the county by numerical code - g.
+"Tract" identifies the census tract - h.
+"Blkgrp" identifies the block group - i.
+"Low" identifies the count of Low income persons. - j.
+"Lowmod" number of LMI persons within the block group - k.
+"Lowmoduniv" total number of persons within the block group - 1. "lowmod pct" percentage of LMI persons in the block group - m.
+"MOE_LowmodPct" -Margin of error for the low-mod data.
+The MOE does NOT provide an expanded range for compliance with the 51.00% LMI percentage.
+For example, a service area of 50 percent LMI with a 2 percent MOE would still be just 50 percent LMI for compliance purposes.

-- f. "lowmod" number of LMI persons within the block group - g. "lowmoduniv" total number of persons within the block group - h. "lowmod_pct" percentage of LMI persons in the block group
+- 2. LOCAL UNITS OF GOVERNMENT (ALL) data for all entities in the state - a. "geoname" identifies the entity - b.
+"Stusab" identifies Texas - c.
+"State" identifies the state by numerical code - d.
+"Place" provides a place's identifying census number, if applicable - e. "low" number of low-income persons within the block group - f. "lowmod" number of LMI persons within the block group - g. "lowmoduniv" total number of persons within the block group - h. "lowmod_pct" percentage of LMI persons in the block group - i.
+"MOE LowmodPct" -Margin of error for the low-mod data.
+The MOE does NOT provide an expanded range for compliance with the 51.00% LMI percentage.
+For example, a service area of 50 percent LMI with a 2 percent MOE would still be just 50 percent LMI for compliance purposes.

-The "ALL BLOCK GROUPS STATEWIDE" data may be used to qualify a project that benefits a target area(s) or used to recreate entity-wide LMI data that is broken out by block group (to use in substituting with income surveys or other allowable data) for a project that is entity-wide.
+The "ALL BLOCK GROUPS STATEWIDE" data may be used to qualify a project that benefits a target area(s) or used to recreate entity-wide LMI data that is broken out by block group for an entity-wide project.